Rule 3349-8-10 | Applications for employment.

 (1) "Applicant" refers to one who makes a request to be considered for a position at the university.

-(2) "Application" refers to the completion of an online form that requests applicant information and includes a requirement to submit a cover letter.
+(2) "Application" refers to the completion of an online form that requests applicant information and may include a requirement to submit a cover letter or other revelant work materials based on the duties of the position.

-(3) "Director" means the director of human resources at the university.
+(3) "Human resources" means the office of human resources at the university.

 (D) Body of the rule